dangmeongnyang/mobile_app/README.md

-This program(app0 is based on android studio with java.
+This program(app) is based on android studio with java.